 Ilana has extensive experience in business and has held executive and non-executive roles across many industry sectors.
-From 2003 to 2010, she held senior executive roles within Westpac Banking Corporation.
-She practised as a lawyer for 22 years and was the Managing Partner of Mallesons Stephen Jaques (now King & Wood Mallesons).
-Ilana is a non-executive director of ANZ Group Holdings Limited, Origin Energy Limited and Scentre Group Limited.
-She is the Chair of Jawun, a Member of the Anacacia Capital Business Advisory Council, a Councillor of the National Gallery of Australia and is on the board of the Paul Ramsay Foundation.
-Ilana is Panel Chair and Panel Member, Adara Partners (Australia) Pty.
-Limited.
+From 2000 to 2010, Ilana held senior executive roles within Westpac Banking Corporation.
+Prior to that, she practised as a lawyer for 22 years and was the Managing Partner of Mallesons Stephen Jaques (now King & Wood Mallesons).
+Ilana is presently Chair of Scentre Group Limited, a Non-Executive Director of Origin Energy Limited and a Member of the Council of the National Gallery of Australia.
+She is also Chair of Jawun, on the Board of the Paul Ramsay Foundation and is a Panel Member of Adara Partners.
+Ilana's previous directorships include Chair of Coca Cola Amatil Limited and a Non-Executive Director of Australia and New Zealand Banking Group.
 Ilana has been a director since 1 April 2017.